techx/quill/README.md

 The Users tab displays a table of users where admins can:
 1. Search for a user by name
 2. Quick-view user applications in a pop-up modal
-3. See a user’s application status (verified, submitted, admitted, and confirmed) at-a-glance
+3. See a user’s application status (submitted, admitted, and confirmed) at-a-glance
 4. See responses to other miscellaneous fields on the application
 5. Open and edit an individual application
 6. Admit users manually